 Sandbox to Production

 Everything you built in your Hosted Sandbox is production-portable.
 This guide walks you through graduating from a sandbox to your own cloud infrastructure, same configs, same structure, same deployment patterns.
+Total time: 30–60 minutes with proper credentials.

 Before you start, make sure you have: